 If you have not heard anything from us, then your application is still being reviewed.
 We will contact you by email as your application status is updated.

 The applicant must be primarily living, working or attending school in South Carolina or have parents who are current legal residents of the state.

-In general, second and/or vacation homes and extended family living in South Carolina are NOT considered significant ties.
+In general, second and/or vacation homes and other family (siblings, grandparents, aunts, uncles, cousins, and significant others – unless legally married) living in South Carolina are NOT considered significant ties by the committee.